kmanaseryan/error-manager/README.md

 		}
 	}
 }
 ```
-Here is provided most common errors with specified error names (which are the keys of `ERROR` property), codes and default error messages (this messages are visible to the client i.e. if you send it through HTTP, then the client will see the specified value of `DEFAULT_MESSAGE` and `HTTP_CODE`).
+Here are provided the most common errors with specified error names (which are the keys of `ERROR` property), codes and default error messages (this messages are visible to the client i.e. if you send it through HTTP, then the client will see the specified value of `DEFAULT_MESSAGE` and `HTTP_CODE`).